Kimchuls/hyrise/README.md

 * Step#4: Parallelism.
 The system shall efficiently support both index construction and index search with multiple threads.
 This requires the implementation of the operator-level (e.g., vector search) parallelism in relational databases, which can bridge the performance gap due to RC#3.
 * Step#5: More optimized implementations.
 The system needs to reduce space amplification, support optimized K-means and precomputated table as mentioned in RC#4, RC#5, and RC#7.

-## Overall Message.

-The overall conclusion of the work is that, with a careful implementation, it is feasible to support vector data management inside a relational database that achieves comparable performance to the state-of-the-art specialized vector database.
-We do not see a fundamental limitation in using a relational database to support efficient vector data management.
-In this way, we can use a single relational database to support more applications that involve tables and vectors.
-The paper lays out seven useful root causes with actionable guidelines to build a generalized vector database step by step to achieve both high performance and generality in the future.

-# HyriseVector
+## HyriseVector

-We present **HyriseVector**, a novel generalized vector database that achieves performance similar to that of highly optimized specialized vector databases.
+**HyriseVector** is a novel generalized vector database that achieves performance similar to that of highly optimized specialized vector databases.
 At a high level, HyriseVector distinguishes itself from other generalized vector databases in two key aspects.
 First, it is built on top of Hyrise, a main-memory column-based relational database that we have carefully chosen.
 Second, HyriseVector treats high-dimensional indexes as first-class citizens.

 Under the hood, HyriseVector introduces a suite of optimizations, including index-centric query optimization that pushes down top-k queries, batch-oriented execution that enables efficient index construction as well as vector similarity search and optimization for multi-core parallelism and SIMD to improve performance.
 Importantly, many of these design concepts and optimizations are applicable to other relational databases, and we discuss how to extend them to PostgreSQL.

-We compare HyriseVector with **9 vector databases**, including 4 generalized vector databases (PASE, pgvector, AnalyticDB-V, ClickHouse) and 5 specialized vector databases (Faiss, Milvus, Qdrant, Weaviate, and Pinecone), using 3 datasets (SIFT1M, GIST1M, DEEP10M).
-Experiments demonstrate that HyriseVector achieves performance comparable to that of highly optimized specialized vector databases and improves existing generalized vector databases by up to **40X**.
+We compare HyriseVector with PASE and Faiss using 3 datasets (SIFT1M, GIST1M, DEEP10M).
+Experiments demonstrate that HyriseVector achieves performance comparable to Faiss and improves PASE by up to **40X**.
+We also do some ablation experiments about batch queries, SGEMM function and parallelism, which proves some optimization we list in the former part can successfully improve the performance of a generalized vector database.

-# Install HyriseVector
+### Install HyriseVector

 Our HyriseVector can be constructed following these steps: